Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Opinions differ for how large a wallaby's pen should be.
-Regardless of the dimensions chosen, there should be enough room for the animal to forage, travel to different enrichment sites, and have hopping room without being inhibited by barriers .
+Opinions differ on how large a wallaby's pen should be.
+Regardless of the dimensions chosen, there should be enough room for the animal to forage, travel to different enrichment sites, and have hopping room without being inhibited by barriers.

 The height of the barriers is also extremely important to prevent escape.
-Underground fencing should prevent animals from digging to escape (or digging predators from entering) .
-A good size to reference is 2 meters (6 feet) high with .5 meters (around 2 feet) below ground.
-The size of the spacing between the fencing should also be the proper size to prevent the animals from getting their heads caught between the grid .
+Underground fencing should prevent animals from digging to escape (or digging predators from entering).
+A good size to reference is two meters (six feet) high with 0.5 meters (around two feet) below ground.
+The size of the spacing between the fencing should also be the proper size to prevent the animals from getting their heads caught between the grid.

-Vegetation can be strategically arranged in the enclosure to provide enrichment, enclose barriers that a spooked animal could potentially run into, provide shade, and be a barrier during inclement weather .
-Additional visible screen in front of the main fence approximately 3 feet high will also help prevent traumatic injury and stress-related illness .
+Vegetation can be strategically arranged in the enclosure to provide enrichment, enclose barriers that a spooked animal could potentially run into, provide shade, and be a barrier during inclement weather.
+An additional visible screen in front of the main fence approximately three feet high will also help prevent traumatic injury and stress-related illness.

 To prevent infection and contamination from rodents and other pests, droppings and food scraps should be removed routinely.
-This can be accomplished with the use of a of rake daily .
-Food should be offered most often in a suspended feeding trough, rack, or hopper to prevent infection .
+This can be accomplished with the use of a daily rake.
+Food should be offered most often in a suspended feeding trough, rack, or hopper to prevent infection.

 Food and Feeding for the Captive Wallaby

-To supplement the diet, root vegetables such as sweet potato, carrots, and produce like apple can be offered occasionally as hard vegetables help clean the gums and teeth of grass pellet remnants and also provide vitamin A .
-Softer fruits like banana and pear may get caught in the teeth and cause infection .
-Supplementary salt licks containing vitamin E may provide essential minerals that replace what the wallaby would receive from dirt in the wild .
-Parsley and spinach can also be offered sparingly .
-Changing the food frequently helps to provide enrichment .
+To supplement the diet, root vegetables such as sweet potato, carrots, and produce like apples can be offered occasionally as hard vegetables help clean the gums and teeth of grass pellet remnants and also provide vitamin A. Softer fruits like banana and pear may get caught in the teeth and cause infection.

 Alfalfa (lucerne chaff)